1cosmologist/limenv/README.md

 This package is a fork of 1cosmologist/cmbenv environment written and maintained by Shamik Ghosh.
-It contains scripts for installing limenv, an environment for running extraglactic sky modeling software under development.
+It contains scripts for installing limenv, an environment for running line intensity mapping simulation and analysis.
 Currently configured for running healpy and GPU-enabled jax on Perlmutter at NERSC.

 #### Recommended use is with the bash macros.